RickofManc/community-yoga/README.md

 ## Credits

-* Mentor Brian Macharia for guiding and advising throughoutout the projects lifecycle.
+* Mentor Brian Macharia for guiding and advising throughout the projects lifecycle.
 * [Anna Greaves README Template](https://github.com/Code-Institute-Solutions/readme-template#love-running) - Source of information for README content and layout.
 * [Rebecca Kelsall README Template](https://github.com/crypticCaroline/ms1-plantfactory#readme) - Source of information for README content and layout.

-### Software, Applications & Cide
+### Software, Applications & Code

 * [Balsamiq](https://balsamiq.com/) - Used to build wireframes in the Skelton phase.
 * This website was coded using only HTML5 & CCS3, with [GitPod](https://gitpod.io/) used for an IDE and [GitHub](https://github.com/) as a hosting repository.
 * Gitpod.io - for writing the code.
 Using the command line for committing and pushing to Git Hub
 * [W3schools](https://www.w3schools.com/) - Source of 'How to...' information throughout the build.
 * [Stack Overflow](https://stackoverflow.com/questions/42199911/how-can-i-reorder-html-using-media-queries) - Source of information on reordering HTML when using media queries.
+* [FreeConvert](https://www.freeconvert.com/) - For compressing images to improve page load time.
 * [HTML Validator](https://validator.w3.org/) - For validating HMTL code, no errors found.
 * [CSS Validator](https://validator.w3.org/) - For validating CSS code, no errors found.
 * [Wave](https://wave.webaim.org/) - Accessibility Testing